DzeryCZ/symfony-docker/readme.md

 **Attempt to optimize performance.**

-Create Vagrant machine on your host computer, install docker and symfony inside that Vagrant machine and share code via sambe back to your host computer.
+Create Vagrant machine on your host computer, install docker and symfony inside that Vagrant machine and share code via samba back to your host computer.

-HyperV has be disabled
+*HyperV has to be disabled*

 ## Setup